auxbot-discord-bot/docs/docs/faq/readme.md

 :::

 ::: tip
 If you would like your data removed from the database, kick or ban AuxBot from your server.
+Or join our [support server](https://www.auxbot.xyz/redirect/support) and request for your data to be removed.
 :::

 ## Terms Of Use